robert-pat/force-system-solver/README.md

 ## Creating a TOML file to solve a program
 See ```template.toml``` for how to create a valid TOML file.
 I've tried to add useful error messages where possible, so it's not too difficult to fix issues should they pop up.
 You can also look at one of the problems in ```sample-problems```.
-The program does not support units, so make sure that everything (e.g. applied loads) are consistant.
+The program does not support units, so make sure that everything (e.g. applied loads) are consistent.
 Also be sure to check for typos from copy-pasting, if your truss has many points or external loads.

 #### Updates